 Source: Nursing Times

 It's generally considered to be a disorder of the brain-gut axis, viz. the disruption of communication between the brain and the digestive system.
-(It is known that infections, anxiety, and depression can significantly increase the risk of developing IBS)

 Drug treatments are wide-ranging - from proton-pump inhibitors to antispasmodics and anti-depressants - perhaps reflecting the lack of understanding of the condition.